 - 5.1 Normally the stages below would be followed sequentially.
 However, if an employee has previously progressed through the informal Headteacher Discussion stage or formal stages and action has ceased following satisfactory attendance within the review period, and within a 12 month period of the date of the end of the monitoring period further action is again considered necessary, the procedure may be recommenced at the next stage of the procedure.
-Where there has been a twelve month period of acceptable attendance any subsequent action would recommence at the informal stage of the procedure. - 5.2 Following the referral of an employee to the Headteacher where the repeated short term absence is viewed as a cause for concern, i.e. the amount of absence/frequency of absence reaches the trigger points adopted by the School, the Headteacher should arrange a meeting with the employee, who may be accompanied by a work colleague or trade union/professional association representative, at which they are:-
+Where there has been a twelve month period of acceptable attendance any subsequent action would recommence at the informal stage of the procedure. - 5.2 Following the referral of an employee to the Headteacher where the repeated short term absence is viewed as a cause for concern, i.e. the amount of absence/frequency of absence reaches the trigger points adopted by the School, the Headteacher should arrange a meeting with the employee, who may be accompanied by a work colleague or trade union/professional association representative, at which they are:- - informed of the level/frequency of absence and the effects on the operation of the school and on other employees; - given an opportunity to explain the absences, identify reasons and discuss reasonable adjustments.
+Attention may also be drawn to the support available through trade unions/professional associations.
+Where the absence is disability related, discuss any reasonable adjustments that may be appropriate to enable the employee to maintain their attendance at work. - made aware that their absence level is unacceptable, that improvement is necessary and that continued unacceptable absence could lead to formal warnings and ultimately dismissal. - Where appropriate, set a target for improved attendance (e.g. no sickness absence within a term), the terms of which should be clearly explained to the employee.
+A date should be set when the situation will be reviewed. - Inform the employee that further deterioration in absence frequency/levels during the review period will result in the review date being brought forward and that if the target is not met or there is a further period of absence during the review period beyond the target set, it may lead to action under the formal stage of the procedure.

-- informed of the level/frequency of absence and the effects on the operation of the school and on other employees: - given an opportunity to explain the absences, identify reasons and discuss reasonable adjustments.
-Attention may also be drawn to the support available through trade unions/professional associations - made aware that their absence level is unacceptable, that improvement is necessary and that continued unacceptable absence could lead to formal warnings and ultimately dismissal. - Where appropriate, set a target for improved attendance (e.g. no sickness absence within a term), the terms of which should be clearly explained to the employee.
-A date should be set when the situation will be reviewed. - Inform the employee that further deterioration in absence frequency/levels during the review period will result in the review date being brought forward and that if the target is not met or there is a further period of absence during the review period beyond the target set, it may lead to action under the formal stage of the procedure. - 5.3 The outcome of the discussion should be set out, in writing, to the employee to ensure clarity and the position should be monitored and reviewed.
+- 5.3 The outcome of the discussion should be set out, in writing, to the employee to ensure clarity and the position should be monitored and reviewed.
 An example proforma for recording the meeting is available at Appendix B. - 5.4 Where the informal Headteacher Discussion stage has not been successful, no satisfactory improvement is achieved and there remains cause for concern, the matter should proceed to the formal procedure. - 5.5 The formal procedure comprises three stages, which should be followed if formal action is considered necessary.
 It is intended to provide fair and effective arrangements with clarity of the rights and responsibilities of school management, employees and the Professional Associations/Trade Unions.